Sabrinas Organizing

 The first drawer of the changing table| Image by Sabrina's Organizing

 Diapers are stored in the left-side cabinet of the changing table.
 They all fit!
-They needed to be as close as possible so she could access them when needed.
-Woo hoo!
+The key (affiliate) was keeping them as close to the changing pad as possible.

 changing table left side.